-A similar approach—a broad-spectrum antiviral in the form of a nasal spray—has been taken by Leyden Labs in the Netherlands, who recently struck a deal for a €40M Series A funding round to advance its product.
+A similar approach — a broad-spectrum antiviral in the form of a nasal spray — has been taken by Leyden Labs in the Netherlands, which raised a €40M Series A funding round in March to advance its product.

 “Our team is particularly interested in approaches that bridge the gap between broad measures, such as social distancing, and narrow measures that may be effective against a single or a few viral variants, such as developing a vaccine,” said a Leyden Labs representative.

 There are scientific reasons why vaccine candidates are easier to field than treatments.
-According to Raz Jelinek, Vice President and Dean for Research & Development at Israel’s Ben Gurion University, designing treatments often requires more knowledge of the disease process than vaccines.
-In the case of Covid-19, “it is harder to figure out the exact pathological mechanisms of the virus,” he added.
+According to Raz Jelinek, Vice President and Dean for Research and Development at Israel’s Ben Gurion University, designing treatments often requires more knowledge of the disease process than vaccines.
+In the case of Covid-19, “it is harder to figure out the exact pathological mechanisms of the virus,” he explained.

-Jelinek’s group recently established a startup called Imm-Balance Therapeutics to develop a probiotic treatment based on kefir, a popular Eastern European yoghurt-type drink.
+Jelinek’s startup Imm-Balance Therapeutics is developing a probiotic treatment based on kefir, a popular Eastern European yoghurt-type drink.
 According to very early preclinical data in mice, the treatment has the potential to prevent deadly inflammatory reactions seen in severe Covid-19 and bacterial infections.
-“Our treatment addresses the cytokine storm — which is an immune reaction to the presence of the virus — rather than targeting the virus itself,” Jelinek told me.

-Another important issue in developing treatments is the scarcity of reliable biomarkers for predicting severe Covid-19 disease.
-There is no lack of leads—anything from various vitamin and mineral deficiencies to blood groups to neanderthal genes has been studied as possible biomarkers—but none have so far withstood scientific testing.
+Another important issue in developing treatments is the scarcity of reliable biomarkers for predicting who will develop a severe form of Covid-19.
+There is no lack of leads—anything from blood levels of inflammatory proteins to non-coding RNA molecules has been studied as possible biomarkers—but few have so far withstood scientific testing.

-A recent player in the Covid-19 biomarker scene is Swiss biotech GeNeuro, which develops treatments targeting viral genes that are normally hidden in our genome, but are expressed in disease.
-Last month, the company reported results from a study linking the expression of these genes with severe Covid-19.
+A recent player in the Covid-19 biomarker scene is Swiss biotech GeNeuro, which develops treatments targeting viral genes that are normally hidden in our genome, but are expressed when a disease breaks out.
+In April, the company published a study linking the expression of these genes with severe Covid-19.

-GeNeuro plans to target both severe Covid-19 cases and the longer-term consequences of the disease — known as ‘long Covid’ — with a monoclonal antibody it has been developing for the treatment of multiple sclerosis and other neurodegenerative diseases.
+GeNeuro plans to target both severe Covid-19 cases and the longer-term consequences of the disease — known as ‘long Covid’ — with an antibody drug it has been developing for the treatment of multiple sclerosis and other neurodegenerative diseases.

 Despite the setbacks, there is a sense of optimism among researchers.